Canyon Country in Southern Utah

 In addition, this course offers 24 AMA PRA Category 1 Credits™ and is eligible for FAWM credits.

-- Medical professionals who have an interest in providing medical care in “remote” environments such as wilderness settings or in developing countries are encouraged to attend.
-Physicians counseling their patients traveling to remote areas will benefit as well.
+This trip is targeted toward medical professionals who enjoy the outdoors and have an interest in providing medical care in “remote” environments such as wilderness settings or in developing countries.
+Those counseling their patients traveling to remote areas will benefit as well.

 We will be doing mainly primitive camping and day hikes.
 Participants will be sleeping in tents, participating in day hikes on rough and at times steep terrain, carrying a full day pack, up to 10 miles (16 km) in length, and exploring deep and narrow slot canyons, as well as slickrock.
 All activities are "challenge by choice" (if one is not comfortable participating in the activity that can be worked with and ideally an alternative will be suggested and/or provided).
 Weather can range from hot (30 degrees C/90 degrees F) to cold (-5 degrees C/20 degrees F), with rain, snow, and gusty winds often experienced.
 Participants will be expected to assist with camp set up/management, cooking and cleaning.